Air Canada Interview Questions

 Possible Answers are

-• Mention you feel you have strong communication skills which will enable you to work well with customers.
+• Mention that you believe you possess strong communication skills, which will enable you to work effectively with customers.

 • If possible, state how your related work experience can benefit you as a flight attendant.

-• State you want a job that keeps you active.
+• State that you want a job that keeps you active.

 Do you mind working irregular hours and on holidays?

-• We all know this is not a Monday-to-Friday job, so tell them you have no problem working the hours that Air Canada assigns you.
+• We all know this is not a Monday-to-Friday job, so tell them you are fine working the hours that Air Canada assigns you.

 What languages do you speak?

-• Speaking a second language is a huge benefit as Air Canada has a large domestic and international route network.
+• Speaking a second language is a massive benefit, as Air Canada has an extensive domestic and international route network.

 How have you gone above and beyond for a customer?

-Can you name a situation at work you wish you handled differently?
+Can you recall a situation at work where you wish you had handled things differently?

 • Try to think of a situation that does not show a personal weakness.
 For example, suppose you spent time on your lunch hour with your colleagues.
 One of them was very negative and made others negative too.
 This resulted in many of them changing jobs.
 You could say you felt you could have tried to spin the situation around.
 You could have brought positive aspects of the job to your colleagues at lunch.